Friday, April 29, 2005

 Following our emotions is like following a treasure map on which the directions and roads keep changing.
 The treasure remains in the same place, but the lines to it move around constantly.

-Our spouse says something stupid to us, so Life turns grey.
+Our spouse or a friend says something stupid to us, so Life turns grey.

 We accomplish our work so we feel terrific about ourselves.